Professional indexing, copyediting, and proofreading

 I do not use generative/predictive AI/LLMs (ChatGPT and its ilk), nor do I subcontract.
 When you hire me, you get my work.

 Interested in a closer look at who I am, including my academic cv and resume?
-Follow the link.
+Learn more about me.

 Dr. Alexander J. B. Hampton